PeterM-13/MicroMouse-HelpCode/README.md

 // Sets `action` to the next action from the circular buffer `cb` and removes the action from the buffer.
 // Returns `false` if buffer is empty.

+Action* seeNextAction(CircularBuffer &cb);
+// Returns the next action in the buffer.

 void clearBuffer(CircularBuffer &cb);
 // Empties the buffer `cb`.

+void replaceCurrentAction(CircularBuffer &cb, Action action);
+// Replaces the currenct action with the new `action`.
 ```

 <br>

 ## Getting Started
 Create your maze-solving algorthim in `YourAlgorithm.cpp`. <br>
-Make use of the mathods described above, to add actins to the `actionBuffer`.
+Make use of the mathods described above, to add actions to the `actionBuffer`.

 <br>